MeftunH/ParadigmBookStore/README.md

 # ParadigmBookStore

 ## Description
-This is a simple bookstore application that allows users to add books to their cart and checkout.
+This is a simple bookstore application.
 It is built using the following technologies:
 - Java
 - Spring Boot
 - Spring Data JPA